The United Nations Convention on the Rights of the Child, known as the UNCRC, is an international treaty created to set out the rights of every child.

 Why is this important to us?

-As Scouts, we have a duty to ensure that our young people develop the skills they need to thrive in life, and part of that is supporting them to understand their rights.
+As Scouts, we have a responsibility to make sure that our young people develop the skills they need to thrive in life, and part of that is supporting them to understand their rights.
 Incorporation of the UNCRC into domestic law in Scotland is an exciting time for young people.
 As volunteers, we can empower them to learn more about these rights, use them, and make sure we take a rights-based approach when delivering our programme.

 Read a summary of the bill below, and use the resources at the top of the page to dive deeper.